kongware/scriptum/README.md

 Unstable (v0.3.0)

-There is a major update to v0.5.0 on the way that will render the type validator implementation much more principled and robust: ▓▓▓▓▓▓▓▓░░ done.
+There is a major update to v0.5.0 on the way that will render the type validator implementation much more principled and much less brittle: ▓▓▓▓▓▓▓▓▓░ done.

+I am confident that it will be on next sunday.

 ## Goals